Payment by Text: How It Works and Why You Should Offer It

 SMS payments only require the customer to use their mobile phone (which they’ll probably keep with them throughout the day).
 No internet connection is needed for text messages to be sent or received, as SMS relies on cellular networks.
 Here are some other advantages:

-• Quick and efficient for customers – this means you’re more likely to get paid faster.
+• Quick and efficient for customers – This means you're more likely to get paid faster.
+Also, facilitating customers who want to pay with SMS means there would be no unnecessary delays due to the unavailability of their choice of payment method.

-• Simple and convenient – virtually everyone is familiar with text messaging.
-The process of selling and taking payments becomes a user-friendly conversational process, which is more meaningful and personalised for customers.
+• Simple and convenient – Virtually everyone is familiar with text messaging.
+The process of selling and receiving payments becomes a user-friendly conversational process, which is more meaningful and personalised for customers.

-• Timely payments – text messages have a great deal of impact – 98% are opened, and almost half are responded to.
+• Timely payments – Text messages have a great deal of impact – 98% are opened, and almost half are responded to, according to a study by Gartner.
 When you issue an SMS payment reminder, it will get noticed, and this should ensure most customers pay on time.
+A friendly payment reminder SMS also wouldn't hurt your relationship with your customer, compared to aggressive phone calls or strongly worded emails.
+All these factors combined could play a key role in reducing the number of late or missed payments.

-• Saves time when chasing debts – collecting late payments via voice calls is time-consuming, and debtors often avoid answering their phones.
-A text message is a less intrusive yet highly effective way to collect outstanding debts and saves agents’ time as they won’t have to make as many calls.
+• Saves time when chasing debts – Collecting late payments via voice calls is time-consuming, and debtors often avoid answering their phones.
+A 'payment due' text message is a less intrusive yet highly effective way to collect outstanding debts and saves agents' time as they won't have to make as many calls.

-• Improves the customer experience – text payment services allow for a more seamless experience, especially if customers can simply reply to a text message to confirm their payment.
-Many purchases get abandoned at checkout if the process is glitchy, so making it as easy as possible will reduce cart abandonment and boost customer satisfaction.
+• Improves the customer experience – Text payment services allow for a more seamless experience, especially if customers can simply reply to a text message to confirm their payment.
+Many purchases get abandoned at checkout if the process is glitchy.
+So making it as easy as possible, with the introduction of mobile payments via SMS, will reduce cart abandonment rates and boost customer satisfaction.

 Happy customer opening a parcel